1894 Cripple Creek miners' strike: Dynamiting the Strong mine

 On May 24, the strikers seized the Strong mine on Battle Mountain, which overlooked the town of Victor.
 The next day, at about 9 am, 125 deputies arrived in Altman and set up camp at the base of Bull Hill.
 As they started to march toward the strikers' camp, miners at the Strong mine blew up the shafthouse, hurling the structure more than 300 feet into the air.
 A few moments later, the steam boiler was also dynamited, showering the deputies with timber, iron and cable.
 The deputies fled to the rail station and left town.

 A celebration broke out among the miners, who broke into liquor warehouses and saloons.
 That night, some of the miners loaded a flatcar with dynamite and attempted to roll it toward the deputies' camp.
 It overturned short of its goal and killed a cow.
 Other miners wanted to blow up every mine in the region, but Johnson quickly discouraged them.
 Frustrated, several drunken miners then stole a work train and steamed into Victor.
 They caught up with the group of fleeing deputies, and a gun battle broke out.
 One deputy and one miner died, a man on each side was wounded, and six strikers were captured by the deputies.
 The miners subsequently captured three officials of the Strong mine who had been present when the shafthouse was blown up.
-A formal prisoner exchange later freed all prisoners on both sides.
+A formal prisoner exchange later freed all held on both sides.

 Calderwood returned during the night and restored calm.
 He asked saloons to close, and he imprisoned several miners who had instigated outbursts of violence.

-On May 26, mine owners met again with Sheriff Bowers in Colorado City.
-The owners agreed to provide more funding to allow the sheriff to raise 1,200 additional deputies.
-Bowers quickly recruited men from all over the state, and established a camp for them in the town of Divide, about 12 miles away from Cripple Creek.